sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

 Install Fire Insights
 -----------

-Install Fire Insights on your machines.
+Install Fire Insights on your machine.
 The machine has to be reachable from the Databricks cluster.

 Upload Fire wheel file to Databricks
 ----------------------------------